Arizona man charged in Capitol riot appears in court

 Chansley has long been a fixture at Trump rallies.
 He also attended a November rally of Trump supporters protesting election results outside of an election office in Phoenix, holding up a sign that read, “HOLD THE LINE PATRIOTS GOD WINS.”

 Rioters violently clashed with officers as they forced their way in the Capitol to try to stop Congress from certifying President-elect Joe Biden’s victory.

-Five people were killed, including Capitol Police Officer Brian D. Sicknick, who was hit in the head with a fire extinguisher.
+A police officer who was hit in the head with a fire extinguisher later died, and a woman was fatally shot by an officer as she tried climbing through the broken window of a barricaded doorway inside the Capitol.
+Three others died in medical emergencies. ___ This story has been corrected to show how people died related to the riot.

 Sign up for Daily Newsletters